PrathamCS50/PrathamCS50/README.md

 - 👋 Hi, I’m @PrathamCS50
 - 👀 I’m interested in Internet of Things
 - 🌱 I have an expertise in Java Programming Language
-- 💞️ I’m looking to collaborate on java projects, mainly android apps
+- 💞️ I’m looking to collaborate on java projects
 - 📫 Reach me :Insta: pratham_g_16

 <!---